ChrisHughes24/leanstuff1/sets_things.md

 ### multisets ###
 #### data.multiset #####
-`multiset α` is the type of lists of elements of type α.
+`multiset α` is the type of multisets of elements of type α.
 Multisets are finite and can contain duplicates, but are not ordered.
 They are defined as the quotient of lists over the `perm` equivalence relation.
 Multisets can only contain elements of the same type.

 `{1, 1, 2, 4} = {1, 2, 1, 4}`